Multi-Dimensional Event Data in Graph Databases: Translating Event Logs to Labeled Property Graphs

 \subsection{Evaluation}

-We applied the above steps for importing and transforming the event data into our proposed graph-based data model on 5 real-life datasets~\cite{BPIC2014,BPIC2015,BPIC2016,BPIC2017,BPIC2019}\footnote{For BPIC2016, we omitted all click events without a session identifier as these could not be correlated.} using a Neo4j instance with 20GB of main memory allocated\footnote{The Cypher queries are available at \url{https://github.com/multi-dimensional-process-mining/graphdb-eventlogs}}and at~\cite{graphdataset}.
-We measured the time required for the conversion and the memory requirements for storing the data in Neo4j.
+We applied the above steps for importing and transforming the event data into our proposed graph-based data model on 5 real-life datasets~\cite{BPIC2014,BPIC2015,BPIC2016,BPIC2017,BPIC2019}\footnote{For BPIC2016, we omitted all click events without a session identifier as these could not be correlated.} using a Neo4j instance with 20GB of main memory allocated.
+The Cypher queries are available at \url{https://github.com/multi-dimensional-process-mining/graphdb-eventlogs} and at~\cite{graphdataset}.
+The resulting graphs are available at~\cite{BPIC2014_graph,BPIC2015_graph,BPIC2016_graph,BPIC2017_graph,BPIC2019_graph}.